customapplication/inventory-app/README.md

 ## Updating

 Change `index.html`, bump `CACHE` in `sw.js`, upload both.
 Skip the bump and phones keep serving the old code.
-In-app: **Settings → About → Check for update**.
+In-app: **Settings → About → Check for update**